Bruno Cappelozza: 2024 Season

 Cappelozza faced former Bellator Light Heavyweight Champion Vadim Nemkov on 24 February 2024, at PFL vs. Bellator.
 He lost by arm-triangle submission in the second round.

 Cappelozza was scheduled to face Sergei Bilostenniy on 4 April 2024 at PFL 1.
 However, a week before the event it was announced that he had pulled out.

 On 13 August 2024, it was reported that Cappeloza had been suspended for clomiphene and its metabolite desethyl-clomifene as a result of a urine sample collected out-of-competition on 17 April 2024.
 He was given a 1 year suspension and will be eligible to compete again on 17 April 2025.

+2026

+After winning at the independent promotion, Cappelozza was scheduled to face Valentin Moldavsky on July 25, 2026, at PFL Washington DC.
+However, Cappelozza not compete at this event due to visa issues and the bout was moved to PFL Charlotte on August 7, 2026.
+Cappelozza won the fight via unanimous decision.